princehaku/playwright-search-mcp/README.md

 - In Windows environments, you may need administrator privileges to install Playwright browsers for the first time
 - If you encounter permission issues, try running Command Prompt or PowerShell as administrator
 - Windows Firewall may block Playwright browser network connections; allow access when prompted
-- Browser state files are saved by default in the user's home directory as `.playwright-search-browser-state.json`
+- Browser state and fingerprint files are saved by default in the user's home directory as `browser-state.json` and `browser-state-fingerprint.json`
 - Log files are stored in the system temporary directory under the `playwright-search-logs` folder

 ## Multi-Search Engine Advantages